 Fledglings are baby birds that have grown most of their adult feathers (though they may have a few fuzzy feathers left), and can stand or perch on branches or your finger.
 These guys have left the nest to learn how to fly.
 They often spend a few days on the ground while they practice.
 Unless it is obviously injured, a fledgling DOES NOT need to be rescued.
 Its parents will continue to feed it, and it will hop around until it can fly fully.
 If you have fledglings in your yard, it’s best to try to keep your household pets away from the area they are in until they can safely fly away.

 A fledgling bird, like this Cedar Waxwing, can stand on your finger or a branch and has all or most of its adult feathers.
 Unless injured, it needs to be left alone so it can learn to fly!

 If you are certain that the bird is orphaned or in need of rescue, please contact your local wildlife rehabilitator for assistance and advice.
 It is important to get the bird to a rehabilitator as soon as possible - birds are very sensitive and need professional care.
 Contact your local rehabilitator before trying to feed the baby, many baby birds need very specific diets and can be easily killed by improper feeding techniques.

 Young goslings are gray and yellow with no distinct differentiation between the colors.
 They will often follow nearly anything that moves.
-If a mother goose can be found nearby, the baby can be "floated" to her to rejoin the family!
+If a mother goose can be found nearby (even if it’s not the original mother), the baby can be "floated" to her to join the family!

 Help keep animals like baby birds safe by keeping your cats indoors during baby season!
 Roaming cats are dangerous predators and account for more bird deaths annually than all other predators combined!